MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 Today was a driving day, and it was a crazy one at that.
 One of the main roads, the B1, was undergoing renovation.
 The goal was to add new lanes, but the old lanes were still accessible.
 Being a major highway, it was packed with cars.
 The speed limit was 60 km/h, and overtaking was prohibited.
 Despite this, we saw regular cars overtaking and speeding, which was especially dangerous because the road was narrow.
 If you veered too far to the left, you’d fall off a 30 cm cliff where the new lane was supposed to be.
 One wrong move, and you wouldn’t be able to get back up.

 For example, we saw one truck trying to overtake another, speeding, and the overtaking maneuver itself took almost a minute.
 We also witnessed, separately, a police car, a city council member’s car (it was clearly marked with giant letters on the side), and a military truck overtaking and speeding.
-It was clear that overtaking was forbidden and the speed limit was posted everywhere—every 100 meters or so—but they still went ahead with it.
+It was clear that overtaking was forbidden and the speed limit was posted everywhere—every 100 meters or so, but they still went ahead with it.

 The situation was made even crazier by humans standing every kilometer or so on the side of the road, waving flags to indicate "danger."
 I’m not sure how much it helped, given the way people were driving.
 The situation was made even worse by the road markings, which were all over the place.
 There were lines directing you toward the edge of the road, where the cliff was, lines that appeared and disappeared unpredictably, and lines leading into oncoming traffic.